Purdue-CS193/homework-0-niharturla/index.md

+# Nihar Turlapati's First CS193 Homework

+- I like the different tools/technical skills we learn such as github and terminal
+- It is a collaborative class that helps the students
+- This class can help me discover what I love about CS

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.